northbrooklynangels/northbrooklynangels.github.io/about-us/leadership.md

   Felice Kirby has been in Williamsburg for 4 decades.
 Originally hired as a professional community organizer to fight property & business abandonment, Felice eventually became co-owner of Teddy’s Bar & Grill, managing the popular community spot until its sale in 2015.
 Based on her community organizing experience in the South Bronx, Queens & North Brooklyn, Felice spent 15 years employed as a trainer & lecturer in collaborative problem-solving & community policing, training with the NYPD, Harvard Kennedy School Executive Sessions & 24 other municipal agencies.
 She is also involved locally, with cherished community organizations: NAG (Neighbors Allied for Good Growth), Greenpoint Chamber of Commerce, Brooklyn Allied Bars & Restaurants.
 Felice lives with her family on N. 8 St.

-* Tomás F. Gomez - Special Projects Coordinator

-  Tomás brings a wealth of skills across varying disciplines to the Angels.
-Beginning his career in client facing roles at The Metropolitan Opera, Martha Stewart Omnimedia and Collegiate School, he transitioned to tech where he served as a consultant for Fox Global Inc., advising on branding, marketing and impact.
-His endeavors led him to join a startup, Craft, Inc., which followed with a move to Medellín, Colombia, where Tomás served as the founder’s right-hand, aiding in every imaginable aspect of starting a company.
-After Craft was sold, Tomas moved back to Brooklyn, and joined Blue Label Labs, where he worked as a Program Manager, UX Designer and QA Lead.
-The desire to have a direct measurable impact led him to volunteer with the North Brooklyn Angels, where he grew from volunteer to staff member.
-Tomás graduated from Rutgers University with a Major in Philosophy/Religion and Minors in Psychology and Latin.

 # BOARD